 Trail Mountain Bikes: Versatile Singletrack Slayers

-If your plan is to ride plenty of trail centres and more technical singletrack with less of a focus on pure climbing speed then a trail bike might be right for you.
-Slightly slacker in the head tube, with more suspension travel than an XC bike (usually anywhere from 130 – 150mm), a trail bike is designed to still be efficient at climbing, while being confidence inspiring on the descents.
+If your plan is to ride plenty of trail centres and more technical singletrack with less of a focus on pure climbing speed, then a trail bike might be right for you.
+Slightly slacker in the head tube, with more suspension travel than an XC bike (usually anywhere from 130 – 150mm), a trail bike is designed to still be efficient at climbing, while being confidence-inspiring on the descents.

 A trail bike will make flat trails feel fast and fun, and will give you the confidence to hit a few jumps and drops if you feel inclined.
 Climbing will be slightly slower, but should still feel relatively efficient.
 And the trade-off is worth it for how much fun you’ll be having on the trails!

-Downcountry: A New Take On Trail Riding
+Downcountry Mountain Bikes: A New Take On Trail Riding

 If you frequent any MTB forums, you may have heard the term Downcountry thrown around in conversation.

 This refers to a category of bikes that blends XC efficiency with trail bike playfulness.
-Think shorter travel (around the 120mm mark) for more efficient climbing, but with confidence inspiring geometry that will let you tackle tougher trails!
-You may find you want a bit more support than a Downcountry bike offers when things get super rough and steep, but we think this style of bike is perfect for a lot of our local riding!
+Think shorter travel (around the 120mm mark) for more efficient climbing, but with confidence-inspiring geometry that will let you tackle tougher trails!
+You may find you want a bit more support than a Downcountry bike offers when things get super rough and steep, but we think this style of bike is perfect for a lot of our local riding.
 (Think Surrey Hills etc).

-“Downcountry” is not technically a proper category, so you’ll find these types of bikes in both the Trail & XC categories depending on which side they lean more towards.
+“Downcountry” is not technically a proper category, so you’ll find these types of bikes in both the Trail & XC categories, depending on which side they lean more towards.

 All-Mountain/Enduro Bikes: Thrilling Descents and Downhill Performance